 Learn about risk-lowering options for women at higher risk.

-Your family history of breast and other cancers is important to discuss with your health care provider.
+Your family history of breast cancer and other health conditions is important to discuss with your health care provider.
 This information helps your provider understand your risk of breast cancer.

 The Office of the Surgeon General and the National Human Genome Research Institute (part of the National Institutes of Health, Department of Health and Human Services) created an online tool called “My Family Health Portrait” that you can use to create a chart of your family’s health history.
 This chart may be useful in discussions with your provider about your family history of breast cancer and/or other health conditions.

-Some support groups are tailored for BRCA1/2 mutation carriers and those with BRCA-related cancers.
+Some support groups are tailored for people with BRCA1/2 gene mutations and those with BRCA1/2-related cancers.
 Our Support section offers a list of resources to help find a local or on-line support group.
-For example, FORCE and Sharsheret are organizations that have on-line support for women affected by hereditary breast and/or ovarian cancer.
+For example, FORCE and Sharsheret are organizations that have on-line support for women diagnosed with hereditary breast and/or ovarian cancer.